-Grate potatoes, cottage cheese and cheese.
-Add green chillies, tulsi leaves, ginger, corn and capsicum to the mixture.
+Grate potatoes, cottage cheese, and cheese.
+Add green chilies, tulsi leaves, ginger, corn and capsicum to the mixture.

 Mix the mixture thoroughly and make balls of medium size.

 make a thin batter with maida and water.
-Keep bread crumbs in a separate plate.
+Keep bread crumbs on a separate plate.